Profilerr

 That's why most custom servers, even those that held third-party tournaments, used 128 ticks.
 For servers with a 128-tick rate, the exchange of this information is twice as frequent, occurring roughly every 7.8 milliseconds.
 Doesn't seem much, but pro players were satisfied with such precision.

-But what is sub-tick in CS2?
-Despite Valve's ambitious objectives with the sub-tick system, players have yet to be entirely pleased with its outcomes.
+But what is a sub-tick?
+Despite Valve's ambitious objectives with the new tick rate in CS2, players have yet to be entirely pleased with its outcomes.
 Many players report frequent occurrences of getting hit around corners, suggesting a disparity between the player's perception and the game's response.
 Some even say that it feels like Valve downgraded their servers to 32 ticks.
-So, what has changed, and how do sub-ticks work?
+So, what has actually changed?

 While ticks register every action, the main difference lies in the shooting.
 In this video, you can see how the sub-tick register hits — now, it matters where your crosshair is when you click your mouse rather than where it is when the shot reaches your enemy.
 But isn't this more realistic?
 The problem here lies not in the new system but rather in animation, which seems to work by the old rules.